shadow-hq/shadow-cli/README.md

 1. Update the `displayName` field to a human-readable name for your contract group.
 2. Update the `creator` field to your Ethereum address.
 This address must be the same as the one you use to sign the EAS transaction.
+3. Update the `README.md` file to include a description of your contract group.

 ## Getting Help